Sunday, September 30, 2012

 As it turned out, there were not many.

-First, there were the treks on smelly city buses
+First, there were the treks on smelly city

-the Russian head of the ballet school when I was three.
+met the Russian head of the ballet school

 The Nicholas Vasiliev School of Dance